codybrookes/Cloud_IAM_Automation_System/README.md

 ## Project summary

-This project demonstrates automating AWS IAM user and role provisioning using a Python Lambda function.
-It emphasizes security best practices (least privilege, logging via CloudTrail), serverless automation, and email notifications through SES.
+This project shows how to automate the creation and management of AWS IAM users and roles using a Python Lambda function.
+It focuses on:

+Security best practices: Least-privilege permissions and full logging via CloudTrail.
+Serverless automation: Fully automated user and role management using Lambda.
+Notifications: Email alerts using Amazon SES for newly provisioned users.

 **Key features**
-- Create IAM users from a CSV file (S3).
+- Automatically create IAM users from a CSV stored in S3.
-- Attach least-privilege managed/custom policies.
+- Attach least-privilege managed or custom policies to users.
-- Send verification/notification emails via SES.
+- Send notification emails through SES when users are created.
-- CloudTrail logging for all identity events.
+- Log all identity events with CloudTrail.
-- CloudWatch metric filters/alarms for monitoring.
+- Monitor critical events with CloudWatch metric filters and alarms

 ---